 Magnetic data recording technology is fast-approaching the density limit imposed by the super-paramagnetic effect for perpendicular recording.
-Current drives store 400 GB/in, the current limit is estimated to be about 1 Tb/in [12].
-While shingled write disks [9], [13], [6] are not the only technology aimed at enabling drives that exceed this limit, it differs from competing approaches by offering an elegant solution that does not require any significant physical changes to the drive mechanics, or to the manufacturing processes and materials used for the disk drives.
+Current drives store 400 GB/in2, current limit is estimated to be about 1 Tb/in2 [7].
+While shingled writing [8, 2, 9] is not the only technology aimed at enabling drives that exceed this limit, it differs from competing approaches by offering an elegant solution that does not require any significant physical changes to the drive mechanics, or to the manufacturing processes and materials used for the disk drives.
 However, shingled write disks introduce interesting new challenges, as they result in functional differences when compared to existing drives, thanks to the introduction of potentially destructive writes when data is updated.

 The elegant solution offered by shingled disks is to use a write head with a stronger, but asymmetric, magnetic field.
 This approach is made possible by the fact that writes require a much stronger magnetic field than do reads.
 Shingled writing leverages this property by overlapping the currently written track with the previous track, leaving only a relatively small strip of the previous write track untouched.
 The remaining track is therefore narrower than when it was originally written, but remains readable.
 In this manner, tracks are ultimately placed closer together, resulting in the capacity gain.
-Achieving further gains in magnetic hard drives will require a combination of this basic shingled writing technology, and what is known as Two-Dimensional Magnetic Recording (TDMR) [11] technology.
-In this work we focus on emulating the behavior of basic shingled magnetic recording.
+Achieving further gains in magnetic hard drives will require a combination of this basic shingled writing technology, and what is known as Two-Dimensional Magnetic Recording (TDMR) [10] technology.
+This work focuses on emulating the behavior of basic shingled magnetic recording.
 Such disks would allow read operations to be performed randomly, but writing tracks must now be done sequentially as long as there is a chance of overwriting subsequent tracks.
 The number of tracks affected by such a write, k tracks, is a design parameter but is expected to be typically 4-8.
-This demands very careful interaction on the part of the system software, or the implementation of firmware that masks this risk through remapping data (as proposed by our prior work and Casutto et al. [2], [4]).
+This demands very careful interaction on the part of the system software, or the implementation of firmware that masks this risk through remapping data (as proposed by Casutto $et\ al.\ [5]$ and Amer $et\ al.\ [4]$ ).